Mapping the Labyrinth: A No-Mucking-About Beginner’s Guide to Starting Out as a Writer

 These points are based on the singular experiences of me: a wistful, white, lower-middle class yobbo from a working-class background, who’s completely self-taught, and spent over twenty years bumbling his way in and out of freelance writing on comics, fiction and audio in the worlds of horror, fantasy and science-fiction.

-I cannot draw you a map of the Labyrinth.
+I can’t draw you a map of the Labyrinth.
 No one can.
 Its walls and corridors shift over time, they adapt to suit or hinder the individual traveller.
 All I can do is draw a squiggle that represents the route I’ve taken so far.
 There are countless other paths, other experiences, other traps.
 So read widely and with an open heart.
-Gather clues from writers whose routes contrast with mine and build a composite map of your own.
+Gather clues from writers whose routes contrast with mine and use them to build a composite map of your own.

 When Starting a Life in Writing…